Main-Mark-GitHub/Video-Platform/README.md

-# Video Platform 1.0
+# Video Platform 1.1

 Welcome to the Video Platform!
-This is a web application built with Django that allows users to upload, share, and watch videos.
+This is a web application built with Django that allows users to upload, search, share and watch videos.
 The platform provides a user-friendly interface and various features to enhance the video viewing experience.

 ## Features